lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ## Overview

-In EdgeX Geneva, [EMQ X Kuiper](https://github.com/emqx/kuiper) is introduced as implementation of rule engine.
+In EdgeX Geneva, [EMQ X Kuiper - an SQL based rule engine](https://github.com/emqx/kuiper) is integrated with EdgeX.
 Before diving into this tutorial, let's spend a little time on learning basic knowledge of Kuiper.
 Kuiper is an edge lightweight IoT data analytics / streaming software implemented by Golang, and it can be run at all kinds of resource constrained edge devices.
 Kuiper rules are based on ``Source``, ``SQL`` and ``Sink``.

 - Source: The data source of streaming data, such as data from MQTT broker.
 In EdgeX scenario, the data source is EdgeX message bus, which could be ZeroMQ or MQTT broker.
-- SQL: SQL is where you specify the business logic of streaming data process.
+- SQL: SQL is where you specify the business logic of streaming data processing.
 Kuiper provides SQL-like statements to allow you to extract, filter & transform data.
 - Sink: Sink is ued for sending analysis result to a specified target.
 For example, send analysis result to another MQTT broker, or an HTTP rest address.

 ![](../../resources/arch.png)